 Belfast facts and figures

-Belfast is the capital of Northern Ireland (NI) with a population of 338,907 and 670,000 in the wider metropolitan area.
-The Belfast City Council area accounts for 18.3 per cent of the population and 31 per cent of all jobs in Northern Ireland.
+Belfast is the capital of Northern Ireland (NI) with a population of 339,579 in the city and over one million people in the Belfast region.
+The Belfast City Council area accounts for 18.2 per cent of the population and 30 per cent of all jobs in Northern Ireland.